zayabarrini/cinema/Analysis/UK.md

 Many elements of *Harry Potter* reflect **psychotic experiences**, whether through **mind invasion, hallucinations, body transformations, or breakdowns in identity**.
 The boundary between **magic and madness** is often blurred, making these moments rich for psychoanalytic interpretation.

-You:

-Table with climax/big revelation moment in each Harry Potter movie
+# Table with climax/big revelation moment in each Harry Potter movie

-ChatGPT:

 Here’s a table summarizing the **climax or big revelation moment** in each *Harry Potter* movie: